ursatile/css4eng/210-advanced-css-borders.md

 {% example nav-marker.html elements="style,body" iframe_style="" %}

-Another scenario that's come up several times in my own career is creating a "speech bubble" callout.
+Another scenario that's come up several times in my own career is creating a "speech bubble" callout - see the linked exercise for a walkthrough of how to do this.

-## Exercise: Creating Pure CSS Speech Bubbles

-{% example speech-bubble.html elements="style,body" iframe_style="" %}